DarrenHobern/limerice/_posts/inspection/2019-02-01-electronicwof.md

   - Food trailers (eg. coffee trailers, food trailers)
   - Out buildings and cabins

-##### If required we can carry out any repairs necessary to enable the issuing of the electrical warrant of fitness (EWOF).
+##### If required we can carry out any repairs necessary to enable the issuing of the warrant of electrical fitness (WoEF).